"Investment is an exercise of character; it demands the moral clarity and unwavering principles that anchor enduring success."

 TRASINDA, the name serves as a constant mandate to uphold and institutionalize the integrity, principles, and investment standards refined over a 35-year association with Kirk Kerkorian, where his character defined the deal and his word was an enduring bond.

-By anchoring our vision to the acquisition of market-essential infrastructure and enduring assets, we transform capital into a strategic shield, and preserve the legacy of excellence established by Kerkorian's Tracinda, carrying forward its principles for future generations.
+To preserve the legacy of standard established by Kerkorian's Tracinda, carrying forward its principles for future generations.

 Genesis